 At Heanor Gate Spencer Academy we seek to offer a broad, balanced and inclusive curriculum to all students.
-Our curriculum doesn’t just include the 25 hours of taught lesson a student’s receives each week, it encompasses every experience our children engage with, from the minute they walk through our doors at 11 years old until the moment they leave at the age of 16 or 18.
+Our curriculum doesn’t just include the 25 hours of taught lessons a student receives each week, it encompasses every experience our students engage with, from the minute they walk through our doors at 11 years old until the moment they leave at the age of 16 or 18.

 Since 2015 the school has embarked on a journey of evolution and alongside new leadership has sought to drive forward a new culture of aspiration, both within the school and amongst the local community.
 Our true vision is to be a highly effective, fully inclusive 11-18 centre, which caters for all local students regardless of ability, need or socio economic status.

-The town of Heanor ranks highly on the index for deprivation and the concept of social mobility is a key driver for what we are trying to achieve in the school.
-As such, the values of the school curriculum have been built to reflect the English Baccalaureate range of subjects meaning there is a strong emphasis on Modern Foreign Languages and the humanities subjects, therefore promoting the ideology that our students can compete with those from more privileged areas.
+The concept of social mobility is a key driver for what we are trying to achieve in the school.
+As such, the values of the school curriculum have been built around a strong academic curriculum meaning there is a large emphasis on the core subjects of English, Maths and Science as well as a commitment to the humanities subjects and Modern Foreign Languages.
+This in turn promotes the ideology that our students can compete with those from more privileged areas.
 We have forged strong links with local Russell Group universities, as well as a brilliant working relationship with various colleges at the University of Cambridge.
-Encouraging our students to realise they have the potential to compete at such prestigious institutions is a part of the vision we are committed to. .
+Encouraging our students to realise they have the potential to compete at such prestigious institutions is a part of the vision we are committed to.

 Parents are involved in the rebranded ‘pathways process’ as early as Year 8 so that they are involved in their children’s decisions regarding guided choices.
 GCSE choices are staggered throughout the key stages with some being made at Year 8, some in Y9 and some as late as Y10, thus retaining an element of breadth to our students curriculum.